 When it was built in 1900, painter Edmund Detaille declared that the Gare d’Orsay looked like a palace of fine art.
 How appropriate that one of his paintings is now part of the exceptional collection at the Musée d’Orsay, the national museum of 19th century art.
 Our visit takes a thematic approach following the development of painting from the early academic paintings to the celebrated work of the Impressionists.
 Our next stop is the nearby Musée Rodin which underwent an enormous renovation some years back that included the building and grounds, to the Rodin sculptures themselves restored and re-presented.
 Overnight Paris (B)

 The Musée Nissim de Camondo is a mansion commissioned by a wealthy banker, Moïse de Camondo, as a setting to showcase his collection of 18th-century furniture and objets d’art.
 After his death in 1935, the house and everything in it was left to the state as a museum.
 Today we see on display rare Sèvres porcelain, intricate Savonniere carpets, and fine gilded furniture, all well preserved and in the same configuration as when Camondo and his family lived there.
 Afterwards continue to the Musée Picasso, home to the world’s largest public collection of Picasso’s work.
 It covers almost 54,000 square feet in two buildings: the regal 17th-century Hôtel Salé and a sprawling new structure in the back garden that’s dedicated to temporary exhibitions.
+This evening we see Berlioz’s grand French opera in five acts, Les Troyens.
 Overnight Paris (B)

 Tuesday January 29: Private Versailles and Malmaison